 -Excessive outflows should be buffered by national banks to provide collateral.

-India has moved towards CAC liberalization on a phase-by-phase basis and is now implementing the third phase of the Tarapore Committee recommendations.
+India has moved towards CAC liberalisation on a phase-by-phase basis, and is now implementing the third phase of the Tarapore Committee recommendations.
 A similar approach is also recommended for Bangladesh.

 Taking examples from the Indian experience, the opening up of the capital account in Bangladesh can, to start with, also be based on distinctions between residents and non-residents.

 Bangladesh Bank may also set guidelines/slabs on the minimum and maximum amount of foreign investment allowed by Bangladeshi persons and the types of companies, listed shares and debt securities in which the capital may be invested.
 The Bank may review other restrictions keeping in mind our foreign exchange reserves and other macro-economic factors.